epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-05-02-herbstlustwm-modularized-bash.markdown

 #### Specific BASH Issue

-Be aware of this one.
+Be aware of these two.
 Specific BASH only issue.
 Since BASH directly interpret the interpolation in system environment.
 Changing double quote to single quote prevent the terminal spawning, even when you double quote it later.